 You fantasize about having family time every weekend like your friends and their families do.
 What it must be to have someone give you a break and not feel so guilty about it.
 As much as we rock single Motherhood, sometimes it sucks, but it’s completely okay to feel that way.
 Many of your friends or family won’t understand the feelings you have and everything you carry, trying to figure out Motherhood.
 Always remember that you are not alone.
 Single Motherhood brings out the highest of highs and the lowest lows.
 But it’s you and you alone that makes this world spin for your kiddos and just know the impact you will have on them as they grow older.

 Always take a deep breath and look at the smiles on your kids’ faces; this will bring you comfort that everything will be okay.

 It’s been difficult for me to let her go and understand she’s not mine.

-I am struggling with the understanding she’s now 9 years old and she needs more space and be more independent.
+I am struggling with the understanding she’s now nine years old, and she needs more space and be more independent.

 Learn to understand the involvement of hormones and attitudes.
 Gosh, this has been a challenge so far, I pray every day that I learn quickly how to handle my emotions and guide my daughter the right way.